Grievances and Complaints

 - Academic misconduct

 The vast majority of graduate student grievances are resolved to the satisfaction of all involved parties within the first two or three steps of the process.
-In fact, less than a dozen graduate student grievances in the past seven years have needed to move past Step Two, to Step Three for the Dean’s consideration (historical data beyond seven years are not available regarding Step Three).
-During the past 19 years, only two graduate students chose to move their grievance cases into Step Four of the process with a Graduate Grievance Review Board.
+In fact, less than a dozen graduate student grievances in the past ten years have needed to move past Step Two, to Step Three for the Dean’s consideration (historical data beyond ten years are not available regarding Step Three).
+During the past 20 years, only two graduate students chose to move their grievance cases into Step Four of the process with a Graduate Grievance Review Board.

 At any time during the grievance process, Cornell’s Ombudsman office is available as a safe place for informal consultation.
 The Graduate School provides a complete list of confidential resources available to graduate students.

 The Graduate School Grievance Procedure follows a four-step process summarized below.
 View the entire procedure (PDF).

 Step 1.
-Speak Directly to the Source of the Grievance
+Contact the Subject of the Grievance

 Step 2.
 Contact the Director of Graduate Studies (DGS)